-When we prepare cards for the children, we aim to use a realistic pictures, clipart that is true to life and photographs that represent real-life scenarios and images.
+When we prepare cards for the children, we aim to use realistic pictures, clipart that is true to life, and photographs that represent real-life scenarios and images.
 Here is why.
 Children absorb information through their senses.
 When they work with cards that represent their reality and see a picture they can relate to based on their daily experiences, they are most likely to engage with the material on a deeper level.
 Those materials speak to them even through images before they can start reading.

 Young children naturally have short attention spent which they learn to extend with practice and exercises that require their full participation and involvement – aka hands-on activities.

 1) Children develop deeper concentration skills.
 If a child is interested in the topic, they are more likely to want to spend longer periods of time uninterrupted.
 For example, the child might not be interested in learning to read or write.
 But when he is presented with cards that contain information about dinosaurs, he would start learning to identify numbers, learn sounds, color, and draw effortlessly and authentically.